AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Methodology

 \section{Methodology}

-AdaDiff reduces computational cost and inference time for diffusion models by learning step usage policies conditioned on different textual prompts.
+AdaDiff reduces computational cost and inference time for diffusion models by learning step usage policies conditioned on prompts.
 The intuition is to encourage using fewer denoising steps while generating high-quality results.
-In the following, we will first review the background knowledge of diffusion models (\cref{subsec:preliminaries}).
-Subsequently, we will delve into the components of AdaDiff and how it facilitates adaptive generation based on diffusion models, including image and video generation~(\cref{subsec: adaptive image generation} and \cref{subsec: adaptive video generation}).
+In the following, we will first review the background knowledge of diffusion models.
+Subsequently, we will delve into the components of AdaDiff and how it facilitates adaptive generation, including image and video generation.